steve-chavez/mssqlREST/README.md

  - [ ] Use transactions.
  - [ ] Develop postgrest compliant http methods and querystrings(Which library?).
  - [ ] Consistent error messages for formating exceptions(Check what postgrest does for this).
+ - [ ] Consistent http success codes(Check what postgrest does for this).
+ - [ ] Consistent http error codes(Check what postgrest does for this).

 ## Notes